der-carnivore/BingAds-docs/BingAds/scripts/includes/date-range-objects.md

 For example, `{year: 2016, month: 5, day: 13}`.<br />
 <br />
 The date range is inclusive.
 If you apply conditions or ordering that reference performance metric fields, you must specify a date range.
-Only the last date range specified is used if multiple date ranges are specified.
+If multiple date ranges are specified, only the last date range is used.